 Bi / bisexual – Refers to an emotional and/or sexual orientation towards more than one gender.

 Biphobia – The fear or dislike of someone who identifies as bi, based on prejudice or negative attitudes, beliefs or views about bi people.
 Biphobic bullying may be targeted at people who are, or who are perceived to be, bi.

-Bicurious – A typically straight woman who has expressed an interest into the same sex.
+Bicurious – A typically straight person who has expressed an interest into the same sex.
 Usually very intrigued by the idea of sleeping with another woman, and may have the odd ‘experimental’ experiences.

-Baby Dyke – A young and new to being a lesbian, lesbian.
-Predominately under the age of 25.
+Baby Dyke – A young and new to being a lesbian.
+Alternatively someone who is ‘new to the community’ a.k.a new to being queer and fresh out the closet.

-Chapstick Lesbian – A lesbian that is somewhat of a tomboy.
-They tend not to fit into the extremes of the stud or femme descriptions, but rather a blend of the two.
+Chapstick Lesbian – A lesbian that is somewhat of a ‘tomboy’, or can be described as having more of an androgynous/gender neutral vibe to them.
+They tend not to fit into the extremes of the ‘stud’ or ‘femme’ descriptions, but rather a blend of the two.

 Deadnaming – is calling someone by their birth name after they have changed their name.
 This term is often associated with trans people who have changed their name as part of their transition.

-Drag King – A woman who dresses to look like a man, usually for performance.
-Most drag kings are lesbian, however not all.
+Drag King – A person (usually assigned female at birth person) who dresses to look like a man, usually for performance.

 Homophobia – the fear or dislike of someone, based on prejudice or negative attitudes, beliefs or views about lesbian, gay or bi people.
 Homophobic bullying may be targeted at people who are, or who are perceived to be, lesbian, gay or bi.